Bohdan2001007/Cinema-API/README.md

 # Than you should provide your own secret information and store it in your .env file

-- set POSTGRES_HOST=your db hostname
+- set POSTGRES_HOST="your db hostname"

-- set DB_NAME=your db name
+- set DB_NAME="your db name"

-- set POSTGRES_USER=your db username
+- set POSTGRES_USER="your db username"

-- set POSTGRES_PASSWORD=your db user password
+- set POSTGRES_PASSWORD="your db user password"

-- set DJANGO_SECRET_KEY=your secret key
+- set DJANGO_SECRET_KEY="your secret key"

 # Finally